jrharbin-york/SPworkerTemp/README.md

 * ROS components on worker too - all ROS components

 ```
-apt-get install python-is-python3 python3-venv python3-pip maven openjdk-11-jdk
+sudo apt-get install python-is-python3 python3-venv python3-pip maven openjdk-11-jdk openjdk-17-jdk
-docker run hello-world # - verify docker works
+docker run hello-world # - verify docker works as normal user

 ```
-If Docker is not working as your user, verify it works.
+If Docker is not working as your user, check socket permissions and then try again (may have to log out and in again, or reboot)

 ### Set up the SESAME code (distributed branch)